What is a shoulder dislocation?

 Your healthcare provider will take a full health history and give you a physical exam.
 Diagnostic tests often include X-rays and an MRI.

 Treatment will depend on your symptoms, age, and general health.
 It will also depend on how severe the condition is.

 Treatment may include:

-- Moving the head of your upper arm bone back into your shoulder joint, usually with an anesthetic
+- Moving the head of your upper arm bone back into your shoulder joint (reduction), often with an anesthetic

-- Surgery, if nonsurgical measures do not restore stability
+- Surgery, if nonsurgical methods don't restore stability